WASHINGTON (AP) — Genetically modified foods have been around for years, but most people in the United States have no idea if they are eating them.

 Currently, the FDA says labeling of genetically modified foods isn't needed because the nutritional content is the same as non-GMO varieties.

-Safe or not, consumers are increasingly interested in what is in their food, including GMOs.
+Consumers increasingly are interested in what is in their food, including GMOs.

 David Ropeik, the author of the book "How Risky Is It, Really?
 Why Our Fears Don't Always Match the Facts," says he thinks the food industry should endorse labeling so it can move past the debate.